MileHacker Logo

 Shared Taxis

-Savari (shared taxis) are common for specific routes, picking up multiple passengers.
+Savari (shared taxis) are common for specific routes, mastering multiple passengers.
 Confirm fare first.

 Ride-Hailing